Probiotics for Chickens: Benefits, Types & Application (2024)

 What are Probiotics for Chickens?

 Probiotics for chickens are natural supplements with live microorganisms found in the chicken’s digestive system.
-They promote a healthy gut, boost the immune system, egg laying, and prevent viral and bacterial diseases.
+They promote a healthy gut, boost the immune system and egg laying, and prevent viral and bacterial diseases.
 Poultry probiotics include lactic acid bacteria, brewer’s yeast, bacillus, and Aspergillus.

 These are not just empty claims.
 You can really bring your chickens to their full potential with the power of probiotics.
 The list of health benefits is enormous.